japboy/dotfiles/README.md

 Yet another dotfiles written by [@japboy](http://github.com/japboy/).

-**Heavily work in progress, and this is currently focusing only on Mac OS X**
+**Heavily work in progress, and this is currently focusing only on Mac OS X and macOS**

 Installation
 ------------